aggie-coding-club/Rev-Registration/README.md

 - After migrating, you can run the server with `./manage.py runserver`.
 When running for the first time, you will have to configure `autoscheduler/autoscheduler/config/postgres-info.json` with your postgres username and password.
 This file will be automatically created if you run `./manage.py runserver`.

-- If `./manage.py` isn't working, try to use `python manage.py` or `python3 manage.py` in place of it.
+- If `./manage.py` isn't working, try to use `python manage.py ...` or `python3 manage.py ...` or `py manage.py ...` in place of it.
     - See python aliases above

+- The first time you run the server, you will need to scrape the course info from TAMU
+    - `python manage.py scrape_depts`
+    - `python manage.py scrape_courses`
+    - `python manage.py scrape_grades`

 **Frontend:**
 - Navigate to the frontend source directory: `cd ./autoscheduler/frontend/src` and run `npm run dev`